-As part of the motorway stimulus plan, the environmental improvement programme has been completed.
+As part of the Motorway Stimulus Plan (PRA), the environmental improvement programme has been completed.
 Work on the creation of carpooling car parks was completed in March 2020, bringing the number of carpooling parking spaces created to 600.
 Hydraulic redevelopment works on the A71 have also been completed.
 The Longvilliers multimodal park on the A10 motorway was commissioned on 14 December 2020.